 ” The soul feels unsafe in a frightened body.
-The Bodywork is to breath courage into the frightened body, to feel pleasure in its own edges again.
-It is a way of preparing the body to be a home for the soul again”
+The Bodywork is to breath courage into the frightened body, to restore pleasure and to make the body a home for the soul again”

 The first time I came across trauma in a visceral way was about thirty years ago.
 I was a young lawyer.
 A client had just been telling me about appalling abuse she had suffered as a child, and suddenly became very upset.
 I reflexively put my hand on her hand to comfort her, and it was as if I’d given her an electric shock.
 I immediately withdrew my hand, unsure what to do.

 When the body has experienced something which makes it feel radically unsafe, two responses to touch are common: startle and freeze.

 It seemed obvious to me when I started out in this work that, in Bodywork, the key to untangling the trauma was to re-empower the body, to give it agency again.
 So, I would agree with the client exactly what we were going to do, maintain constant dialogue, tell the client what I was going to do before I did it, (and then, not to do it without specific consent), be very aware if the client was going to zone out, and so on.

 I don’t think that working in this way is wrong, but I think it’s incomplete, because it places insufficient weight on relationship and active autonomy: the client doesn’t just need to reduce the grip of historically based fear, they need to actualise their capacity for active relationship and joy.
 There’s a difference between the body feeling safe and the body feeling pleasure, joy and connection.
 The first is necessary for the second, but not sufficient.
 I think I thought that if the body is free from fear, it will find its own way to joy, but I now think that isn’t necessarily so.